+18 Id.

+19 Id.

-20 As defined under the MORB provisions, the term "control of majority interest" shall be synonymous to "controlling interest" and exists when the parent owns directly or indirectly through subsidiaries more than one half of the voting power of an enterprise unless, in exceptional circumstance, it can be clearly demonstrated that such ownership does not constitute control.
-Control of majority interest may also exist even when the parent owns one-half or less of the voting power of an enterprise when there is:
+20 As defined under the MORB provisions, the term "control of majority interest" shall be synonymous to "controlling interest" and the parent owns directly or indirectly through subsidiaries more than one half of the voting power of an enterprise than one half of the voting power of an enterprise demonstrated that such ownership does not constitute control.
+Control of the voting power of an enterprise when there is: